glubsy/clipfdb/README.md

-Fork of [Clipster](https://github.com/mrichar1/clipster), with added classes to automatically search a local database for matches in CLIPBOAD clipboad (Linux only).
+Fork of [Clipster](https://github.com/mrichar1/clipster), with added classes to automatically search a local database for matches in CLIPBOARD clipboard (Linux only).

 # How to use